Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md

 ### Troubleshooting insufficient access error for metrics query

-If you get an HTTP error with status code 403 (Forbidden), it means that the provided credentials does not have sufficient permissions to query the workspace.
+If you get an HTTP error with status code 403 (Forbidden), it means the provided credentials lack sufficient permissions to query the workspace.

 ```text
 "{"error":{"message":"The provided credentials have insufficient access to perform the requested operation","code":"InsufficientAccessError","correlationId":""}}"
 ```

 1. Check that the application or user that is making the request has sufficient permissions:
     * You can refer to this document to [manage access to workspaces](https://docs.microsoft.com/azure/azure-monitor/logs/manage-access#manage-access-using-workspace-permissions)
 2. If the user or application is granted sufficient privileges to query the workspace, make sure you're authenticating as that user/application.
 If you're authenticating using the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/identity/Azure.Identity), check the logs to verify the credential used is the one you expected.
-To enable logging, see the [Enable client logging](#enable-client-logging) section above.
+To enable logging, see the [Enable client logging](#enable-client-logging) section.

 For more help with troubleshooting authentication errors, see the Azure Identity client library [troubleshooting guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md).